 Chipping Sparrows are common birds that can be found across North America.
 However, there was a population decline of 0.6% per year from the late 1960s to 2019.

-Their estimated breeding population is 240 million, and they’re rated 9 out of 20 on the Continental Concern Score.
+Their estimated breeding population is 240 million.
 As a result, they’re considered a species of low concern.
 Chipping Sparrows thrive in tree-filled, open spaces in parks and suburbs.

 - The Chipping Sparrow is separated into two groups: the Western Chipping Sparrow and the Eastern Chipping Sparrow.